mixu/archey.js/readme.md

+## Installation and usage

+    sudo npm install -g archey

+Usage:

+    --logo <name>   Display the logo for a specific distribution.
+    --gallery       Display all the logos.
+    --help          Show help.
+    --version       Show version.

 ## Credits

 Based on Archey by Melik Manukyan and screenfetch by Brett Bohnenkamper.
 The Archey and screenfetch credits mention the following people, so I want to acknowledge them here as well: